pingcap/docs-cn/tools/loader.md

 # Directory of the dump to import
 dir = "./"

-# Loader saved checkpoint
-checkpoint = "loader.checkpoint"

 # Loader pprof addr
 pprof-addr = ":10084"

-# Number of threads to use
+# We saved checkpoint data to tidb, which schema name is defined here.
-worker = 4
+checkpoint-schema = "tidb_loader"

-# Number of queries per transcation
+# Number of threads restoring concurrently for worker pool.
+Each worker restore one file at a time, increase this as TiKV nodes increase
-batch = 1
+pool-size = 16

-# Skip unique index check Note: If you don't import data to TiDB, please set this value to 0.
+# Skip unique index check
-skip-unique-check = 1
+skip-unique-check = 0

+# An alternative database to restore into

+#alternative-db = ""
+# Database to restore
+#source-db = ""

 # DB config
 [db]